Dynamic lists

 Add Ensure specific items are included in the list

-Remove Prevent selected items from being included in the list
+Remove Prevent specific items from being included in the list

-Randomize Randomize the items added from the preceding functions
+Randomize Randomize items added from the preceding instructions

 Carry forward

-• Ask follow-up questions about items selected in a previous multi-select question.
+• Asking follow-up questions about items selected in a multi-select question.

-• Combine answers into a single list from multiple questions (if all reference the same source list).
+• Combining answers from multiple questions into a single list, provided all questions reference the same source list.

 Add

-• Add all items to a list and then randomize the items.
+• Adding all items to a list before applying randomize or remove instructions.

-• For example, the source list could be “Landmarks” and two dynamic lists (subsets) could be “Landmarks in the United States” and “Landmarks in Mexico.”
+• Creating multiple list subsets from a single source that all appear together in analysis.
+For example, a "Landmarks" source list could produce two dynamic lists — "Landmarks in the United States" and "Landmarks in Mexico."

 Remove